gboeing/osmnx/CONTRIBUTING.md

 # Contributing guidelines

 Thanks for using OSMnx and for considering contributing to it by opening an issue or pull request.
-If you open an issue, please carefully fill out every section of the template because we need this information to address your issue.
-Please note that we reserve the issue tracker for reporting bugs and proposing new features, not for asking usage questions.
+Every piece of software is a work in progress.
+This project is the result of many hours of work contributed freely its contributors and the many people that build the projects it depends on.
+Thank you for contributing!

-#### If you have a "how-to" or usage question rather than a bug report or new feature proposal:
+#### If you have a "how-to" or usage question:

   - please ask your question on [StackOverflow](https://stackoverflow.com/search?q=osmnx), as we reserve the issue tracker for bug reports and new feature development.
 Any such questions asked in the issue tracker will be automatically closed.